scarboroughglen/responsibilities/items_in_disagreement.md

 **Items to Correct**: 1 (Item 36 - retaining walls should be HOA)

 **Items Needing Research/Decision**: 2 (mailboxes, pest control contract)

+**Items Correctly Assigned but Needing Clarification Note**: 1 (patios - current assignment is correct, but should note the distinction between owner-installed patios vs. natural rear yards)

 **Items to Clean Up**: Remove "???" from items that are actually clear (retaining wall at entry, internal plumbing)